efast616/ECE434/hw06/README.md

 	stress --cpu 1 --io 1 --vm 1

 The RT kernel does have a bounded latency and this can be seen by the spikes that are farther along the x axis in teh loaded case

+## Prof. Yoder's comments
+Looks good.
+You loaded plot doesn't look right.
+I'd expect the RT kernel to be much more bounded.

+Late: -1
+Grade:  9/10

+Project Wiki is started  10/10